Serial killer: Female

 Female serial killers are rare compared to their male counterparts.
 Sources suggest that female serial killers represented less than one in every six known serial murderers in the United States between 1800 and 2004 (64 females from a total of 416 known offenders), or that around 15% of U.S. serial killers have been women, with a collective number of victims between 427 and 612.
 The authors of Lethal Ladies, Amanda L. Farrell, Robert D. Keppel, and Victoria B. Titterington, state that "the Justice Department indicated 36 female serial killers have been active over the course of the last century."
 According to The Journal of Forensic Psychiatry & Psychology, there is evidence that 16% of all serial killers are women.

-Kelleher and Kelleher (1998) created several categories to describe female serial killers.
+Michael D. Kelleher and C. L. Kelleher created several categories to describe female serial killers.
 They used the classifications of black widow, angel of death, sexual predator, revenge, profit or crime, team killer, question of sanity, unexplained, and unsolved.
 In using these categories, they observed that most women fell into the categories of the black widow or team killer.
 Although motivations for female serial killers can include attention seeking, addiction, or the result of psychopathological behavioral factors, female serial killers are commonly categorized as murdering men for material gain, usually being emotionally close to their victims, and generally needing to have a relationship with the victim, hence the traditional cultural image of the "black widow".

 The methods that female serial killers use for murder are frequently covert or low-profile, such as murder by poison (the preferred choice for killing).
 Other methods used by female serial killers include shootings (used by 20%), suffocation (16%), stabbing (11%), and drowning (5%).
 They commit killings in specific places, such as their home or a health-care facility, or at different locations within the same city or state.
 A notable exception to the typical characteristics of female serial killers is Aileen Wuornos, who killed outdoors instead of at home, used a gun instead of poison, and killed strangers instead of friends or family.
 One "analysis of 86 female serial killers from the United States found that the victims tended to be spouses, children or the elderly".
 Other studies indicate that since 1975, increasingly strangers are marginally the most preferred victim of female serial killers, or that only 26% of female serial killers kill for material gain only.
 Sources state that each killer will have her own proclivities, needs and triggers.
 A review of the published literature on female serial murder stated that "sexual or sadistic motives are believed to be extremely rare in female serial murderers, and psychopathic traits and histories of childhood abuse have been consistently reported in these women."